cristian20021/VGG-CDM/README.md

 ```
 ## Run
 Run main.py file and choose which file you would like to process (image, video) or benchmark generation
+For the inputs just type the name of the file with the extension included (do not put the full path), e.g. Batman.jpg

 ## Acknowledgement
 This work was inspired by the PyTorch's implementation of [neural style transfer](https://docs.pytorch.org/tutorials/advanced/neural_style_tutorial.html)